 The world is transforming itself from a product-based economy to a knowledge-based economy where knowledge will be a pivotal element in driving the economy of a specific country to its maximum potential.
 The advent of Intellectual Property regimen and globalization has also contributed a lot in transforming the society to a knowledge society where companies and enterprises can protect their intellectual properties aggressively.
-However, with increased pace of innovation and increased awareness of its protection, a very big pool of knowledge it comes to defending and protecting your intellectual properties patent searching is something that appears as one of the most effective tools.
+However, with the increased pace of innovation and increased awareness of its protection, a very big pool of knowledge it comes to defending and protecting your intellectual properties patent searching is something that appears as one of the most effective tools.
 So, let’s learn about what is a Patent Search, how it affects your business, and what the major patent search types.

-For companies and enterprises dealing with intellectual properties patent search should be the first step in the patent application process.
+A very broad description might be that a patent search is a process by which prior inventions or ideas are examined, with the goal being to find information that bears a close similarity to a given patent or proposed invention.
+For companies and enterprises dealing with intellectual properties, the patent search should be the first step in the patent application process.
 A professional patent search determines whether the time and expense of moving forward with a patent application is a worthwhile endeavor.

 Patent Search Types